Frequently Asked Questions

 About Fees and US Costs

-Most placements provide housing and food free of charge, in addition to a stipend.
+Many placements provide free housing and food, in addition to a stipend.
+Hosts also provide health insurance for Stewards, which may be deducted from your stipend (this provision will be noted on the Host Training Plan).
 Some Hosts may provide an hourly wage, but might deduct housing and/or food from wages.
-This information will be clearly noted in the Host Training Plan.
+All compensation (stipend/ wage, food, housing, health insurance, other) is described on the Host Training Plan.
 DO NOT ACCEPT ANY HOST PLACEMENT INVITATION UNLESS YOU FULLY UNDERSTAND AND ARE SATISFIED WITH THE COMPENSATION OFFERED ON THEIR TRAINING PLAN.

 Yes.
 Temporary employment can be authorized by MESA, but only if wages are offered by the US Host placement, and only for the purpose of agricultural training.
 Upon arrival, Stewards need to ask MESA for an employment authorization letter and apply for a Social Security Number to receive wages as part of their US training.